+Agricultural Economics-AEC

 899 Master's Thesis Research

 Fall, Spring, Summer.
 1 to 6 credits.
 A student may earn a maximum of 99 credits in all enrollments for this course.
 R: Open only to masters students in the Agricultural Economics major.
 Approval of department.

 Master's thesis research.

-Agricultural Economics-AEC 923 Advanced Environmental and Resource Economics Fall.
+900A Applied Microeconomics I Fall.
+3 credits.
+P: (AEC 805 or EC 812A) and (AEC 835 or EC 820A) Empirical analysis of microeconomic problems with emphasis on applications to agriculture, natural resources, and the food sector.
+900B Applied Microeconomics II Spring.
+3 credits.
+P: AEC 900A Extended empirical analysis of microeconomic problems with emphasis on applications to agriculture, natural resources, and the food sector.
+923 Advanced Environmental and Resource Economics Fall.
 3(3-0) Interdepartmental with Economics and Forestry and Park, Recreation and Tourism Resources and Resource Development.
 Administered by Agricultural Economics.
 RB: AEC 829 and EC 812A Advanced economic theory of environmental management and policy.
 Treatment of externalities and market and non-market approaches to environmental improvement.
 Topics in conservation and sustainable economic growth.
 Applications to research and policy.
 925 Advanced Natural Resource Economics Spring.
 3(3-0) Interdepartmental with Economics and Forestry.
 Administered by Agricultural Economics.
-RB: ((EC 812A) and EC 812A and AEC 829 and FOR 866) and (AEC 829 or FOR 866) SA: AEC 991H Economic theory of managing nonrenewable and renewable resources, including optimal use, the incentives for use under decentralized markets, and public policy design.
+RB: ((EC 812A) and ER 812A and AEC 829 and FOR 866) and (AEC 829 or FOR 866) SA: AEC 991H Economic theory of managing nonrenewable and renewable resources, including optimal use, the incentives for use under decentralized markets, and public policy design.
 Analysis of the co-evolution of economic and ecological systems.
 930 Dynamic Analysis in Agriculture and Natural Resources Spring.
 3(3-0) RB: EC 801 and EC 812A R: Open only to Ph.D. students in the College of Agriculture and Natural Resources or College of Business or College of Social Science or approval of department.
-SA: AEC 991E Methods of dynamic optimization and their application to agricultural and natural resources problems.
+SA: AEC 991F Methods of dynamic optimization and their application to agricultural and natural resources problems.
 Discrete time dynamic programming, calculus of variations, and discrete time maximum principle.
 932 Information Economics and Institutions in Agriculture and Natural Resources Fall.
 3(3-0) RB: (AEC 800 or AEC 810 or AEC 841) and (EC 812A and EC 812B) R: Open only to Ph.D. students in the Colleges of Agriculture and Natural Resources or Business or Social Science.
 Applications to issues in agriculture, agribusiness, the food system, natural resources, and the environment.
 Asymmetric information, incomplete markets, principal/agent issues, transaction costs, and the design of contracts and other institutions.
-977 Professional Practice in Agricultural Economics Spring.
-3(3-0) R: Open only to Ph.D. students in the Department of Agricultural Economics or Department of Economics.
-SA: AEC 947 Matching appropriate tools to applied problems in agricultural and resource economics.
-Individual and team preparation, under tight deadlines, of professional analyses and oral presentations for diverse audiences.
-Use of peer review.
+961 Advanced Agricultural Development Economics Spring.
+3 credits.
+P: EC 812A and EC 812B and EC 820A and EC 820B RB: AEC 861 Theoretical and empirical models of microeconomics of international agricultural development, with emphasis on household and individual behaviors related to production, investment and marketing decisions.
 991 Advanced Topics in Agricultural Economics Fall, Spring, Summer.
 1 to 3 credits.
 A student may earn a maximum of 12 credits in all enrollments for this course.
-R: Open only to Ph.D. students in the colleges of Agriculture and Natural Resources, Business, and Social Science; or with department approval.
-Advanced topics such as price analysis, finance, risk and modeling techniques, agri-food systems, environmental economics and management, and agricultural and natural resource development and policy.
+R: Open only to Ph.D. students in the colleges of Agriculture and Natural Resources, Business, and Social Science; or with department approval Advanced topics such as price analysis, finance, risk and modeling techniques, agri-food systems, environmental economics and management, and agricultural and natural resource development and policy.
 999 Doctoral Dissertation Research Fall, Spring, Summer.
 1 to 24 credits.
-A student may earn a maximum of 99 credits in all enrollments for this course.
-R: Open only to doctoral students in the Department of Agricultural Economics.
+A student may earn a maximum of 36 credits in all enrollments for this course.
+R: Open to doctoral students in the Department of Agricultural, Food, and Resource Economics on the Agricultural, Food and Resource Economics Major.
 Approval of department.
 Doctoral dissertation research.